sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

  1. Click the trash can icon.
  1. Select the check box to confirm that you want to delete all contacts and then click **Delete**.

 This will delete all of your Marketing Campaigns contacts without deactivating your account.
+For information on how to remove unusable contacts from a list or segment without purging your entire contacts database, see [How to Remove Unusable Contacts](https://sendgrid.com/docs/Classroom/Basics/Marketing_Campaigns/how_to_remove_unusable_contacts.html)